-

 How are Council Members elected?

-Every year, 3 or 4 (dependent on election cycle) elected Members of Council terms of office end/begin at the Annual General Meeting.
+Every year, three or four elected Members of Council complete their terms or begin new ones at the Annual General Meeting, depending on the election cycle.

-The election process is started in early October of the preceding year when the retiring members eligible for re-election, as well as the veterinary press, are notified of the details.
+The election process begins in early October of the preceding year, when retiring members eligible for re-election - as well as the veterinary press - are notified.

-Only veterinary surgeons on the RCVS Register can stand for election.
+Only veterinary surgeons on the RCVS Register may stand for election.

 - Nominate more than one candidate; or